 - subsequent columns reflect adjustments for the effect of the transaction or transactions.
 The issuer may aggregate adjustments to simplify the presentation so long as there is sufficient disclosure by way of note to explain clearly the components of each column and, where more than one transaction is involved, the separate effects of each transaction; and - the final column displays the resultant adjusted amounts. - 53.
 Annex II, Item 3 also includes the requirement to state the sources of the pro forma financial information.
-Accordingly, the source of the unadjusted financial information must be identified.
+UKLA Technical Note 633.1 explains that if, in the case of an acquisition, the target has published financial statements that are a source of information for adjustments in the pro forma financial information, those financial statements are required to be included in the investment circular.
+However, if financial statements have not been published and adjustments are based on, for example, management accounts, there is no requirement to include those management accounts in the investment circular.